hibididibidi/usd_cad_NN/README.md

 To test the profitability of the model, the function Quantify_returns can be run which takes the most recent X number of days (100 as default) and starts with 1$CAD and converts it back and forth to USD when the model so dictates.

+#IN PROGRESS/FUTURE TESTING
+- Testing benefits of using various RNN Architectures